UI5/mcp-server/resources/integration_cards_guidelines.md

 - can be found at https://ui5.sap.com/test-resources/sap/ui/integration/demokit/cardExplorer/webapp/index.html

 ## 4. Preview Instructions
+- **ALWAYS** search the existing card folder for preview instructions and use them, if available.
+  * for example, in NodeJS based projects, search the `package.json` file for `start` or similar script.
+  * also search in the `README.md` file.
-- To show a preview of the card, you need an html page, that contains a `ui-integration` card element that uses the card manifest.
+- If preview instructions are not available, you have to create an html page, that contains a `ui-integration` card element that uses the card manifest.
+Then serve the html page using `http` server.
-- **ALWAYS** search the existing card folder for preview file and instructions and use them, if available.

 ## 5. Configuration Editor
 - When there is Configuration Editor, always try to make most of the integration card fields editable.

 ## 6. Analytical Cards Coding Guidelines
 - **ALWAYS** set `sap.card/content/chartType` property.